rrad0812/mydocs/git/03 Git cheat-sheet.md

 ## Checkout

-git checkout is a versatile command in Git used to switch between different branches, tags, or commits within a repository.
+git checkout is a versatile command in Git used to switch between different ranches, tags, or commits within a repository.
 By updating the working directory and index to match the specified branch or commit, it allows you to view or work with the state of the repository at that point.
 Additionally, git checkout can be used to create new branches, restore specific files from a commit, or even start a new branch with no history using the --orphan option.
 This command is essential for navigating and managing different versions of a project's codebase.

  Commands | Description